 Cane fruits are the size of limes or hazelnuts, from 1.5 to 2 centimeters in diameter.
 Cane fruit are a striking-looking fruit, with each fruit being covered in a soft, woody skin with overlapping scales in vertical rows.
 The skin is often brightly colored, ranging from white to yellow, or orange to red.
 Each fruit has between one and three seeds.
 Cane fruit has a cream-colored pulp much like a rambutan.
 The watery pulp has a complex flavor, being acidic and shockingly sour.
-Cane fruit grow in clusters on a family of palm trees known as “rattans”.
+Cane fruit grow in cluster a family of palm trees known as “rattans”.
 It is a thorny plant, with vine-like stems that can grow to 200 meters and with leaves that can reach 90 centimeters in length.

 Cane fruit are available year-round with a peak season in the mid-summer months.

 Cane fruit grow on the rattan palm tree, an evergreen climbing plant botanically classified as Calamus.
 Of the near 600 species of rattan, around 14 varieties of Cane grow in the wild and are referred to as Calamus flagellum, Calamus floribunadus, and Calamus erectus.
 Cane fruit may be referred to as Rattan fruit.
 The wood of the rattan palm is primarily used for furniture production.
 Both the shoots and fruit of the rattan are edible.
 Cane fruit was traditionally used by the tribal people of Asia as a functional food, as it is rich in proteins, carbohydrates, minerals and fiber content.